NVIT Internal Awards:

 FORED BC Bursary $500 R E N E W E D F O R 2 0 1 7 !

 This bursary is open to all students of self-declared, Aboriginal ancestry in the NVIT Environmental Resources Technology program.
 Students must demonstrate a financial need and obtain high grades in at least one of the following courses: Aboriginal People and the Land (ENRT 141), Ethnoscience (SCIE 140), and Environmental Planning (ENRT 240).
 Students must also write a short paragraph on how Traditional Ecological Knowledge may be or has been applied to environmental resources management in their territory, community or Band decision-making.
-The deadline to submit the application package is March 25, 2016.
+The deadline to submit the application package is March 31, 2017 at 4:30pm.
 Click the link to open the application package.
 The Awards Adjudication Committee will determine the recipient.

 Helen Meilleur Memorial Scholarship $500 R E N E W E D F O R 2 0 1 7 !

-Awarded to a full-time student in the Aboriginal Early Childhood Education program, at the Merritt campus, who demonstrates financial need, shows strong academic achievement and excelled in the practicum experience.
+Awarded to a full-time student in the Aboriginal Early Childhood Education program, at the Merritt campus, who excels in the practicum experience, shows strong academic achievement, and who demonstrates financial need.
 This award is sponsored by the Heléw’u’ Child Care Society.
-The deadline to submit the application package is March 25, 2016.
+The deadline to submit the application package is April 28, 2017 by 4:30pm.
 Click the link to open the application package.

 NVIT Academic Achievement Award $400 (x12) R E N E W E D F O R 2 0 1 7 !

 Awarded to twelve (12) full-time students who demonstrate the highest GPA in the current academic year in their respective programs enrolled in a minimum 80% course load in both semesters.
 This award is sponsored by NVIT.
 Students do not need to apply; the Awards Adjudication Committee will automatically determine the recipient.

 One award is available in each of the following program areas: